Select your host site wisely – it will be really hard to move as your data mass increases.

 McCrory’s initial definition was concerned with the latency and throughput between applications, services and data: these are also important in data centers.
 Many businesses are now hosting at least some of their data and applications in the cloud.
 However, whether they use public or private clouds they also have data and applications remaining on their own servers which need to exchange data with cloud-based applications.
 Plus, the high-performance compute resources needed for AI will demand high data throughput rates.
 The theory of Data Gravity suggests that both will migrate to be closer to data to mitigate latency and throughput issues.

 In practical terms this means enterprises will increasingly move the last of their on-premise facilities into colocation facilities and look to locate new HPC and AI resources there to take advantage of fast on-ramps to cloud and storage servers where their data is held.

 Close to customers and partners

-Just as in medieval times when the market square had a gravitational pull for both merchants and customers so today the data centre is becoming the foundation of a digital ecosystem.
+Just as in medieval times when the market square had a gravitational pull for both merchants and customers so today the data center is becoming the foundation of a digital ecosystem.
 Proximity to markets, populations and potential partners is a key factor in success.
 Each data set will attract specialist applications and services that are permitted and able to leverage that data to create value.
 The greater the mass of data, the greater the number and variety of applications and services attracted.
-Data centres have always played the role of hubs for connectivity, power, cooling and other utilities, now they are fostering opportunities, markets and collaboration around data itself.
+Data centers have always played the role of hubs for connectivity, power, cooling and other utilities, now they are fostering opportunities, markets and collaboration around data itself.

 Location is fundamental to the success of any vibrant marketplace.
 It is essential to be close to customers, accessible for those that work there and convenient for those that wish to collaborate.
 In the emerging AI and IoT economy this increasingly means being close to the users and devices that are generating so much of the predicted tsunami of data that organisations will want to analyse and act upon.
 Not all applications need ultra-low latency, but for many, the shorter the distance between user and data the better.